KDI: Spread the word

 A one sentence summary of the KDI.

-* The Knight Drupal Initiative is an ongoing grant program for Drupal and is designed to help people improve their communities by providing a robust, freely distributed, open source digital publishing platform.
+* The Knight Drupal Initiative is an annual grant program for Drupal and is designed to help people improve their communities by providing a robust, freely distributed, open source digital publishing platform.

 Elevator pitch